 Just as Trent steeled himself to launch into attack mode, the door burst open in the back of the room.
 All eyes turned to see who would dare interrupt a powerful community court session.

 “Stop this immediately!”
 A familiar voice of authority brought everyone but Trent to attention.
 The figure crossing the floor toward them came surrounded by armed soldiers.
-Trent knew only two groups in the nation carried weapons — FedState Blackcoats or underground rebels in the Liberty League.
+Trent knew only two groups in the nation carried weapons — FedState Blackcoats or underground rebels from The League.

 None wore black coats.

-“Help him up,” the leader said, pointing to Trent.
-The armed men rushed to comply while the five bullies melted aside.
+“Help him up,” the leader of the armed group said, pointing to Trent.
+His soldiers rushed to comply while the five bullies melted aside.

 As strong arms gently lifted him up, Trent suddenly knew that voice.
-It was the voice behind the Liberty League’s Speak Free media broadcasts.
+It was the voice behind The League’s Speak Free media broadcasts.
 The man, known only as Rafael, had an unmistakable Hispanic accent.

 Walking up to the judge, Rafael growled his words.
 Trent could barely hear them.
 “You worthless wannabe bureaucrat.
 You would beat and imprison the man who saved my daughter’s life just to make yourself feel big and important?”